f0lie/Explorer-Game/README.md

   * With the proper setup, it shouldn't matter what IDE you are using or even what OS.

 [Cmake](https://en.wikipedia.org/wiki/CMake)
   * Build generator system.
 You run it and it makes the correct build files for your system.
-It basically makes compiling not painful/impossible.

 [Google Test](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md)
  * It is extremely important to have tests to verify the project.

 ## Expectations
 We should meet very often.
 Code with a very collabration based project and we need to communicate in person to effectively work.

-The code will break very often and thats fine IF YOU **FIX** IT.
-Do not leave things broken.

 When you submit your code to this main repo, I will review your code.
 I will mainly be follow standard practices of C++.
 For more specific examples go to the .pdf I linked below.
 No one will remember all of them and neither will I. Just keep write and slowly improve your code.